MaxwellPearse/Excel/README.md

 ## 📈 Key Tasks Performed
 - Cleaned and prepared raw data for analysis
 - Built a pivot table to explore purchase trends by demographic and lifestyle variables
-- Created a dynamic dashboard for visualizing insights and allowing user interaction
+- Created a dynamic dashboard for visualising insights and allowing user interaction

 ## 📁 Project Structure
 - `bike_buyers` – Main dataset